 A triennial report must include the same market power screens and representations discussed above for an initial MBR application and thus, as a practical matter, constitute a "new" application for continued MBR authorization.
 However, a seller's market-based rate authorization does not "expire" at the end of this three-year period and continues until such time the Commission issues an order under FPA section 206 to revoke the authorization.
-So long as the triennial update has been submitted on a timely basis and the seller has complied with the terms of its tariff and all the applicable Commission regulations, the seller's MBR authorization remains effective.
-110
+So long as the triennial update has been submitted on a timely basis and the seller has complied with the terms of its tariff and all the applicable Commission regulations, the seller's MBR authorization remains effective.1485

-If, upon review of an updated market power analysis, FERC finds that an MBR seller fails the market power screens or may otherwise have the potential to exercise horizontal or vertical market power, the Commission will institute a section 206 investigation to determine whether MBR authorization should be revoked, and will set a refund effective date.
-This means that, if FERC revokes MBR authority, the applicant may be required to pay time value refunds to its customers (typically the difference between cost-based rates and market-based
+If, upon review of an updated market power analysis or notice of change in status, FERC finds that an MBR seller fails the market power screens or may otherwise have gained the potential to exercise horizontal or vertical market power,1486 the Commission will institute a section 206 investigation to determine whether MBR authorization should be revoked, and will set a refund effective date.1487 This means that, if FERC revokes MBR authority, the applicant may be required to pay time value refunds to its customers (typically the difference between cost-based rates and market-based rates plus interest), retroactive for all sales made subsequent to a refund effective date established in the section 206 order.1488